naubiomech/PythonApplication/README.md

 #### Notifications

-1. Auditory Feedback: Plays a notification sound (e.g., notification.wav) when the user achieves a target.
+1. Auditory Feedback: Plays a notification sound (e.g., `notification.wav`) when the user achieves a target.

 2. Visual Feedback: The background temporarily changes color to indicate a successful target hit.

 ### Customization

-To add or modify features in the Biofeedback frame, refer to the BioFeedback class in biofeedback.py.
+To add or modify features in the Biofeedback frame, refer to the BioFeedback class in `biofeedback.py`.